ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 This study suggested that the vast majority of systems were using strings as their primary data type.

 Because you can put any characters in any format into a string, such "stringly typed" systems (an ironic play on "strongly typed") may be the worst of all possible worlds.
-Unless it's actually text, classifying something as a string says virtually nothing about it.
+Unless it's actually text, classifying something as a string doesn't tell you anything.
 When a function receives a string that is meant to represent a type, that function can assume precisely nothing about it.
 Every such function must start from scratch and analyze that string to see if it conforms to what that function needs.

-If you ever change the meaning of that stringly-typed item, you have a daunting job ahead of you: to look through every function that uses it and ensure that your change is reflected in the validations in every single function.
+It is a daunting job to change the meaning of that stringly-typed item.
+You must look through every function that uses it and ensure that your change is reflected in the validations in every single function.
+Because the logic is distributed, it's highly likely you will miss some.

 [[Stringly typed example, possibly telephone numbers]]